xavierpuigf/watch_and_help/README.md

 We provide a dataset of tasks to evaluate the challenge, as well as different baselines consisting on learning and planning-based agents.

+Check out a video of the work [here](https://youtu.be/lrB4K2i8xPI).

 ## Setup
 ### Get the VirtualHome Simulator and API
 Clone the VirtualHome API repository one folder above this repository